CunningFatalist/newsletters/README.md

-# newsletters
+# ✉️ Newsletters

-Just a list of newsletters that I really like.
+*Just a list of newsletters that I really like.*